-Your child's body can react when he is exposed to hot temperatures without drinking lots of fluids and resting.
+Your child's body can react when they are exposed to hot temperatures without drinking lots of liquids and resting.

 - Heat cramps are actually muscle spasms.
-Have your child rest in shade, drink lots of water slowly and stretch his muscles.
+Have your child rest in the shade, drink lots of water slowly and stretch their muscles.

 - Heat exhaustion causes an upset stomach, weak muscles, dizziness and cool or pale skin.
 Have your child rest in the shade and drink lots of water slowly.